-In 2021, low-code and no-code platforms are still continuing their rise.
+In 2022, low-code and no-code platforms are still on the rise.
 More and more app development platforms tailored to fit various users’ needs enter the market.
 There are website builders, web app builders, mobile app builders, backend development platforms, internal tool builders, and more.

-We’re going to review the 2 popular internal tool builders – Retool and UI Bakery.
+We’re going to review 2 popular internal tools builders: Retool and UI Bakery.

-We’ll cover each platform separately, define how they differ from each other, and what similarities they have.
-Looking for a perfect internal tool builder for your business?
-Continue reading.
+We’ll cover each platform separately, define their differences and similarities.
+Looking for a perfect internal tools builder for your business?
+Read on!

 The components you can use to build your internal tool in Retool are:

-Retool offers you about 40 ready-made templates not to start from scratch.
-You can drag and drop any building block to your app, and connect it to almost anything with REST, GraphQL, gRPC API.
-Databases like MongoDB, MySQL, Athena, Google Sheets; APIs like Twilio, Stripe, Jira, Slack, and more.
+Retool offers about 40 built-in templates to not start from scratch.
+You can drag and drop any building block to your app, and connect it to almost anything with REST, GraphQL, gRPC API; databases like MongoDB, MySQL, PostgreSQL, Google Sheets; APIs like Twilio, Stripe, Jira, Slack, and more.

-To ensure stronger data security, you can download Retool and host it behind your own VPN.
+For additional data security, you can download Retool and host it behind your own firewall.

 Let’s review the pricing options implying you’re using the Retool’s domain to host your internal tool.

-Using Docker, you can install Retool to your computer and use it behind your VPN.
-Identity management through Okta integration is possible.
-You can also control your internal tool versions using Git repository.
+Using Docker, you can install Retool to your server and have full control over your data.
+SSO is available through Okta, SAML, etc. You can also control your internal tool versions using Git repository.
 Priority support is guaranteed, and moreover, you get the right to request a custom data source connector.

 With UI Bakery, you have no need to:

-Since UI Bakery is low-code (not no-code), you need to have basic web development understanding (how to make requests to servers, operate with variables, etc.).
-UI Bakery is more suitable for use by software developers, database architects, data engineers.
+Since UI Bakery is low-code (not no-code), you need to have basic software development understanding (how to make requests to servers, operate with variables, etc.).
+UI Bakery is more suitable for use by backend developers, database architects, and data engineers.

 Components you can operate with in UI Bakery:

-Firstly, it's important to mention that UI Bakery offers free training and onboarding to anyone interested from the very start.
+Firstly, it's important to mention that UI Bakery has amazing tech support that simplifies onboarding and makes it easier to start with the platform.

 Now, let’s review all the pricing options.

-If you’re still need some help to make a choice, don’t hesitate to schedule a call to see how it works.
+If you still need some help to make a choice, don’t hesitate to schedule a call to see how UI Bakery works.